animo/minor-blockchain-2020/docs/week-5/wallets-and-moving-money.md

 > Your account page shows the name of your account ("Account 1" by default), an Ethereum address (0x93F4...4BfC in the example), and a colorful icon to help you visually distinguish this account from other accounts.
 At the top of the account page, you can see which Ethereum network you are currently working on ("Main Ethereum Network" in the example).
 Later on we'll get some Gas and learn how to deploy a contract.

+Switch to the "Ropsten Test Network", go to https://faucet.metamask.io and click on the "request 1 ether from faucet" button to request 1 ether.
+You will now have 1 Ether to spend on the Ropsten test network!

 ## Solidity

 To move around money using smart contracts the smart contracts themselves need to be created for this purpose.
 There need to be functions to pay, check and withdraw money from a contract.
 There are default aspects of solidity to assist with this.